maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * Conditional support for Java 8 features now in straight code.
 * Compatibility with JDK 9 at runtime.
   * On the classpath as well as on the module path (as automatic modules).
+  * Framework build and test suite passes on JDK 9 (runs on JDK 8 by default).
-* Java EE 7 API level required in Spring's corresponding modules now.
+* Java EE 7 API level required in Spring's corresponding features now.
   * Servlet 3.1, Bean Validation 1.1, JPA 2.1, JMS 2.0
   * Recent servers: e.g. Tomcat 8.5+, Jetty 9.4+, WildFly 10+
 * Compatibility with Java EE 8 API level at runtime.